dblqr/arch/README.md

   - **S3**
     - S3 access logs and eventbridge logging setup.
     - Policies in place for bucket visibility i.e public vs private buckets.
-    - Object lifecycle policies are setup.
+    - Object lifecycle policies are set up.
     - Bucket objects KMS encrypted.
   - **SQS**
-    - Alerts setup for Queue length i.e `ApproximateNumberOfMessagesVisible`.
+    - Alerts set up for Queue length i.e `ApproximateNumberOfMessagesVisible`.
     - Alerts on thresholds for the Oldest message in the queue.
     - Monitoring and alerting on if messages are in the DLQ.
   - **DynamoDB**
-    - Monitoring latency and and throttling events on read/write events.
+    - Monitoring latency and throttling events on read/write events.
   - **Lambda**
     - Forwarding Lambda logs and invocation event logs.
-    - Monitoring and alerting setup for invocation errors and throttling.
+    - Monitoring and alerting set up for invocation errors and throttling.
-    - Baseline alerts setup for Lamdba execution durations.
+    - Baseline alerts set up for Lambda execution durations.

 ### Deployment Infrastructure